Driving Without Inurance

 Our services

 Should you be facing allegations of uninsured driving remember that all hope is not lost when it comes to prosecution.
-The driving offence team at Lupton Fawcett is dedicated to helping those who have failed to insure their vehicle keep their licence and, where we can, ease the consequences of this error as we know you may have never intended to break the law.
+The driving offence lawyers at Lupton Fawcett are dedicated to helping those who have failed to insure their vehicle keep their licence and, where we can, ease the consequences of this error as we know you may have never intended to break the law.

 We will work towards protecting your interests by gathering relevant evidence, providing expert representation during court proceedings and exploring every option available to you – explaining everything in plain English.